 It’s important to let your body rest and relax during your recovery period.
 Patients should take a break from any exercise or intensive physical activity for at least a week.
 Even lighter activities, such as bending forward and stretching, can potentially increase nasal swelling.
 When working exercise back into your routine, start with short walks or other gentle movements.
 Activities like cardio and heavy lifting should wait until the 6-week mark or until your doctor gives you the green light.

 Rhinoplasty recovery is an extended process.
 While most swelling will subside after 3 to 6 months, it takes around 1 year for patients to see their final surgery results.
 There is little visible scarring after rhinoplasty surgery, as the incisions used are quite small.
 Using sunscreen regularly will prevent any discoloration and help your results look flattering, natural, and refined.
 You can see examples of these results in Dr. Mustoe’s rhinoplasty before-and-after pictures and Dr. Sinno’s rhinoplasty photo gallery.

 Rhinoplasty surgery is undoubtedly an investment that a vast majority of people find worth their commitment.
 Dr. Mustoe & Dr. Sinno’s close communication with their patients and dedicated care during recovery helps patients feel comfortable and heard throughout the recovery journey.

-Browse our rhinoplasty before-and-after gallery to see examples from our own patients.
-If you want to discuss the best rhinoplasty options for you with experienced surgeons in Chicago, please request a consultation online.
+If you are considering a nose job and want to discuss your best options with an experienced rhinoplasty surgeon in Chicago, please request a consultation online.
 You can also contact our practice office by phone at (312) 788-2560.